yl0517/INFO449-SwiftStore/README.md

 ## To work on the code...
 Open the project in XCode.
 It is set up as a console application that uses some unit tests to verify that the code works, though you will need to add and/or modify the tests.
+Note: The project, in its current form (when you clone it) will not compile, as the tests that are there assume the existence of the methods and properties described below.
+Feel free to comment out or

 Implement the following: